greenelab/annorxiver_manuscript/content/reviewers_response.md

 > The association given in Figure 4A seems to mainly stem from a few papers with large distances.
 Would an association be present when using the rank-based Spearman correlation instead of a linear regression?
 Would, for visualization, a logarithmic relationship describe the data better than a linear one?

 **We believe there is a misconception for our figure.
-This figure depicts the median publication halflife for each preprint category within bioRxiv.
+This figure depicts the median halflife publication time for each preprint category within bioRxiv.
 **

 > I believe that the analysis of Figure 4 B is quite clever as it would seem to address the thinkable concern of preprints with no delay and changes mainly stemming from those manuscripts that were already essentially accepted by manuscripts at the time of posting.